 There are said to be over 18,000 plant species here and three distinct plant buildings that simulate different climates from around the world.

 There are also gardens outside the buildings where plants more likely to thrive in Brooklyn are kept.
 Some of the outdoor gardens include the Cranford Rose Garden, the Water Garden, the Japanese Hill-and-Pond Garden, and others.
-In the spring, the view of cherry blossom trees blooming is magnificent.
+In the spring, the view of cherry blossom trees blooming is magnificent, see how to plan your visit for the cherry blossoms in Brooklyn!

 Get tickets here for the Brooklyn Botanic Garden get the New York Pass which gets you access to 100+ attractions, including this one, for up to 10 days or up to 45% off savings on normal admission prices all with this mobile pass!